-About the San Juan Islands
+A Little About the San Juan Islands

-While there are 172 named islands and reefs in the county, and up to 400 total islands, there are only four islands that are reachable by ferry, so those are the largest islands and they all have abundant accommodations and restaurants, plus they host the majority of the activities you might want to participate in.
+While there are 172 named islands and reefs in the county, and up to 400 total islands, there are only five islands that are reachable by ferry, so those are the largest islands and they all have abundant accommodations and restaurants, plus they host the majority of the things to do in the San Juan Islands.

-Things to Do in the San Juan Islands
+Things to Do in the San Juan Islands (Friday Harbor)

 - Visit Lime Kiln Point State Park in Friday Harbor to observe the resident whale pods and see the historic lighthouse.
 Take a picnic, do some hiking or just hang out and wait for the whales to make an appearance.

 - Go on a kayaking adventure around the islands on your own, or join a local tour group that will ensure you see tons of local sea life.
 The Orca whales are around between May and September.

 - Friday Harbor is home to many lavender farms.
 Visit Pelendaba Lavender Farm to see the beautiful fields in bloom and pick up some unique lavender items from their visitor store.